qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Input vector layer to transform.

 ``New geometry type`` [enumeration]
-  List of all the conversions supported:
+  Geometry type to apply to the output features.
+  Options are:

-  * Centroids
+  * 0 --- Centroids
-  * Vertices
+  * 1 --- Nodes
-  * Linestrings
+  * 2 --- Linestrings
-  * Multilinestrings
+  * 3 --- Multilinestrings
-  * Polygons
+  * 4 --- Polygons

   .. note:: Conversion types availability depends on the input layer and the conversion
     chosen: e.g. it is not possible to convert a point to a line.